anisoprint/aura-docs/docs/aura-connect/gui/index.md

 ![Sign in part](./media/login/sign_in_part.png)

-In order to authenticate enter your email in the first field and your password in the second field, then click the **'Sign In'** button
+To authenticate enter your email in the first field and your password in the second field, then click the **'Sign In'** button

 ### Forgot password